Sean P. Stellato: Sean Stellato Day

-Marist College declared Oct.
-26 as Sean Stellato Day.
+Marist College declared October 26 as Sean Stellato Day.

 Stellato graduated in 2002 and played basketball and football there.
 He led the Red Foxes in touchdown catches in 2000 and 2001.
 At halftime of its homecoming game in 2024, Marist presented Stellato with a framed replica of his football jersey.

 The school handed out a limited number of Marist-branded fedoras, Stellato's signature headwear.

-Sean Stellato meets Pope Francis
+Meeting Pope Francis

-On June 26, 2024, Sean Stellato met Pope Francis in Vatican City and gifted him a custom football with the Pope's coat of arms emblem.
+On June 26, 2024, Stellato met Pope Francis in Vatican City and gave him a custom football with the Pope's coat of arms emblem.
 Stellato was in Rome on business when the Vatican granted him a meeting with the Pope.

 Stellato said the invitation happened after an interview with social media personality Taylen Biggs in Las Vegas during the leadup to Super Bowl LVIII.
 Stellato, in a conversation about his clothing that day, which included Gucci python loafers, told Biggs he admired the Pope.

-“I got to sit in the presence of Your Holiness and have a conversation with him in basic Italian,” Stellato told the New York Times.
-“I told him, ‘Sono un agente sportivo’ — I am a sports agent, and this is a regalo, a gift for you.

-“And he passed a little wisdom on.
-‘You’re glorifying God with your work.’
-When we locked eyes, it was almost like a sense of blessings ran through my DNA.”
+“I got to sit in the presence of Your Holiness and have a conversation with him in basic Italian," Stellato told the New York Times.
+"I told him, 'Sono un agente sportivo' — I am a sports agent, and this is a regalo, a gift for you.
+And he passed a little wisdom on.
+'You’re glorifying God with your work.'
+When we locked eyes, it was almost like a sense of blessings ran through my DNA."